josephadel25/josephadel25/README.md

 ---

 ## 🧠 About Me

-- 🤖 AI enthusiast driven by curiosity and impact
-- 🔬 Love working on computer vision, neural networks, and optimization
-- 🚀 Blending research with real-world applications
+- 📊 Aspiring **Data Scientist** with strong foundations in **data analysis, statistics, and machine learning**
+- 🔍 Skilled in **data cleaning, visualization, and exploratory analysis** to uncover insights and drive decisions
+- 🤖 Experienced in applying **machine learning models** for prediction, classification, and optimization
+- 🛠️ Proficient in **Python, SQL, Pandas, NumPy, and Scikit-learn** for end-to-end data workflows
-- 📚 Lifelong learner, currently diving into advanced ML topics
+- 📚 Constantly learning advanced topics in **deep learning, NLP, and big data analytics**
-- 🌍 Open to internships, research opportunities, and collaborations
+- 🌍 Open to opportunities in **data science, analytics, and machine learning projects**
+-
 ---

 ## 🚀 Featured Projects